marstonstudio/crossUserMedia/encoder/as3/README.md

 4. Run `build.sh` either from Cygwin or from a Mac terminal window.

    Note: On Cygwin, the internal call to make may fail on building sha512.o due to an error: "Couldn't fork: Resource temporarily unavailable".
-In such case, make sure that there are no other Cygwin or Cygwin-related processes running except the current terminal window; close/terminate them if they exists and rerun `build.sh`.
-If it still fails, also close any memory hogging programs.
+In such case, make sure that there are no other Cygwin or Cygwin-related processes running except the current terminal window; close/terminate them if they exists.
+Also close any memory hogging programs.
+Rerun `build.sh`, but comment out the ffmpeg's make clean and configure to save some time (uncomment the `#:<<"EOF"` and `#EOF` to do so).

 5. Once `build.sh` has built, which configures and compiles ffmpeg internally, you can compile just your project by running: